Your brain didn’t break.

 What changed is the environment it’s operating in.
 Dopamine — the neurotransmitter behind motivation, attention, and drive — evolved to keep you alive on the savanna.
 It spikes on novelty and unpredictability.
 Every scroll, every notification, every autoplay is engineered to trigger exactly that spike.

-The Paper
+The Research

 The Japanese Lens